mariahammerstrom/Project4/README.md

 ##### Project 4
 Program files: Main program and plotting program.
+Also includes a file with selected results.

 ##### Report
-LaTex report describing the project and the results, with figures.
+Report (PDF/tex) describing the project and the results, with figures and tables.